Deploying OpenVPN Service

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-new myname

-# Note: The IP in the configuration is automatically obtained from the current public network IP, if it's not correct, you need to modify it yourself
+# Note: The IP in the configuration is automatically detected as the current public IP.
+Modify it if incorrect.

 #

-# Generate ovpn configuration, and redirect save to file myname.ovpn, this file can be used for apps like OpenVPN-Connect
+# Generate an ovpn profile and redirect output to file myname.ovpn, which can be used in apps like OpenVPN Connect

-# It contains a properties.local comment section, you can copy the openvpn.* configuration
+# Includes a commented section 'properties.local'—you can copy the openvpn.* settings

-# to /data/usr/properties.local to automatically connect to VPN
+# into /data/usr/properties.local to enable automatic VPN connection

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-profile lamda myname